orbitlens/blog-stellar-expert/posts/stellar-amms-at-crossroads-between-triumph-and-disaster/index.md

 #### "Interleaved execution is a premature optimization, and can be done later"

-This seems like a reasonable argument at the first glance.
-But once we introduce the way to trade directly against the pool, we'll need to maintain backward compatibility in future releases because of the pre-signed transactions and client applications that may rely on said logic.
-And having an ordebrook and several pools with imbalanced equilibrium prices completely eliminates most of the proposal benefits, at the same time introducing arbitrage opportunities.
-Also, "can be done later" doesn't hint at any specific date.
 Writing a CAP, gathering consensus around it, implementing changes in Core, Horizon, and SDKs takes months, and sometimes even years.

 Meanwhile, the opposite approach is fairly straightforward.
 The interleaved orderbook+pool execution can be turned off in the future without breaking